DeluxeAlonso/UpcomingMovies/README.md

 1. Xcode 12.0+
 2. Cocoapods 1.9.0+
-3. Fastlane 2.1.0+ (only needed if you want to easily run the unit tests and swift lint scans via the CLI).
+3. Fastlane 2.1.0+ (only needed if you want to run the unit tests and swift lint scans via the CLI).

 ### Getting started